tsuyopon/atsinternals/CH04-Session/HttpSessionAccept.md

   ~HttpSessionAccept() { return; }

-  // 每一个 XXXSessionAccept 都需要定义这个 accept 方法，
+  // Every XXXSessionAccept needs to define this accept method.
-  // 在基类 SessionAccept 的声明中，accept 被定义为纯虚函数。
-  void accept(NetVConnection *, MIOBuffer *, IOBufferReader *);
+  // In the declaration of the base class SessionAccept, accept is defined as a pure virtual function. void accept(NetVConnection *, MIOBuffer *, IOBufferReader *);
-  // 通常在SSLNextProtocolTrampoline床回调时，可能会通过该Handler间接调用accept方法
-  // 因为可以通过 NPN / ALPN 直接获取即将进行的通信协议的类型，从而不需要先读取一段内容进行分析（Probe）
-  //   所以，不需要传递 MIOBuffer *, IOBufferReader * 到 XXXSessionAccept；
-  // 相反，如果通过 Probe 分析后才能得出即将进行通信的协议类型，
+  // Usually when the SSLNextProtocolTrampoline bed callback is used, the accept method may be called indirectly via the Handler.
+  // Because the type of communication protocol that is going to be made can be directly obtained through NPN / ALPN, so there is no need to read a piece of content for analysis (Probe)
-  //   那么就需要调用 accept 方法把 MIOBuffer *, IOBufferReader * 传递进来。
+  // So, there is no need to pass MIOBuffer *, IOBufferReader * to XXXSessionAccept;
+  // Conversely, if you analyze through Probe, you can get the type of protocol that will communicate.
-  int mainEvent(int event, void *netvc);
+  // Then you need to call the accept method to pass MIOBuffer *, IOBufferReader *. int mainEvent(int event, void *netvc);

 private: